Thinklab-SJTU/pygmtools/README.md

 Graph matching aims to find node-to-node correspondence among multiple graphs, by solving an NP-hard combinatorial optimization problem.

-Doing graph matching in Python used to be non-trivial, and this library wants to make researchers' lives easier.
+Doing graph matching in Python used to be difficult, and this library wants to make researchers' lives easier.
 To highlight, ``pygmtools`` has the following features:

 * *Support various solvers*, including traditional combinatorial solvers (including linear, quadratic, and multi-graph)